There’s more interest these days about the use of lawn chemicals, which means more questions are popping up.

 Then, a final round of fertilizer goes down in October or November to help your turf store nutrients for the winter and emerge strong and healthy in the spring.

-Level Green pesticide technicians are thoroughly trained and certified, and provided with personal protection equipment when they’re mixing chemicals.
+Level Green pesticide technicians are thoroughly trained and certified, and provided with personal protection equipment when they’re mixing lawn chemicals.

 Used in excess, yes.
 Lawn fertilizer’s two key nutrients — nitrogen and phosphorus — seep into the groundwater or join the runoff from rainstorms and wind up in the Chesapeake Bay.